 So how can we fix this?
 Easy.
 We raise our sons and daughters to be better.
 Better than the past and better than us.
 Men forget they come from women.
 Women forget the raise children.
 What better time than now to start a revolution?
 One that will benefit all of us.

-When Robert and I had discussed having children, we agreed to raise our children as feminist.
+When my husband and I had discussed having children, we agreed to raise our children as feminist.
 Even before learning we were pregnant, we held this belief.

 If we have a girl, she will know she is no better and no less than a man.
 If we have a boy, he will know he is no better and no less than a girl.
 They will respect the opposite sex the same way they will respect themselves.
 And that is what is important.
 This is where change will begin.